This post is brought to you by America’s Farmers.

 “My dad was really good about my friends from church, my friends from cub scouts.
 If I had a friend whose dad was incarcerated my dad made sure those kids would go to the beach with us, or come hiking with us.
 He was a father figure to those who didn’t have that.
 My parents were involved in an inner city, high poverty, multi-racial church.
 Where they would pick up kids for church and they made sure they had all their supplies for summer camp.
 They went out of their way to love those people.
 People with horrible, horrible, unstable lives.
 Lives that dealt with abuse and neglect.
 Seeing the way my mom and dad took care of people made an impact.”

-The advice Hackenberg has ever received, “Treat other people you want to be treated.
+The advice Hackenberg has ever received is, “Treat other people you want to be treated.
 It’s the Golden Rule.
 As a teacher I want to be the teacher I would want to have, or I would want my children to have.”

 Small towns have a spirit, they preserve the nature of the communities, Hackenberg elevates Martinsville.
 He encourages everyone, regardless of the community, to attend local festivals, neighborhood bbq, and be #MyTownProud.